Staying Safe In The Surf

 To protect yourself and others around you – It’s advisable to sand down the fins and uses the surfboard nose guard to minimize the chances of cuts and injuries.
 Surf safety is etiquette for everyone to follow!

 Hey, I hope you found that guide useful.
 Never underestimate the power of water.
-If you have found respect towards the sea – there will be many benefits like the joy of surfing 🙂
+If you have discovered respect towards the sea – there will be many benefits like the joy of surfing 🙂